CREEDS, CONFESSIONS, and CATECHISMS

 Does this concern you?

-Is your heart burdened by the great divide that exists between what the Scriptures say and what has emerged as the cold, hardened institution which we call the church?
+Is your heart burdened by the great divide that exists between what is said in the Scriptures and what comes forth from many pulpits across the land?

-From my own perspective and experience, churches, reformed baptist churches especially, are not interested in Truth, but rather in their traditions, confessions, and catechisms of men.
+There are many churches that are not interested in Truth, but rather in their traditions, confessions, and catechisms of men.

 By almost reverencing these creeds, confessions, and catechisms, we understand "truths."
 By mingling in a mountain of "human wisdom, reasoning, good and necessary inferences," we transform these "truths" into "God's Laws," and then, bind them on fellow Christians.

-Of course, these "laws of God” have now become nothing more than the traditions of men.
+As a result, these "laws of God” have now become nothing more than the traditions of men

 As was just stated, Jesus had to contend with them in His day.
 Time and again He challenged the Pharisees and scribes with respect to their traditions, charging them with making "void the word of God because of your tradition" (Matt.
 15:6).